Making sure housing support is fair and affordable

 - supporting tenants and landlords experiencing financial difficulties

-The local authority and social landlord partnerships named for the demonstration projects are:
+The local authority and social landlord partnerships that took part in the demonstration projects are:

 - City of Edinburgh Council and Dunedin Canmore Housing Association, Scotland